heyx3/GPUNoiseForUnity/README.md

 * When you first click on the editor after creating a new graph, it goes back to a state of not editing anything for some reason.

 * The editor window's UI is pretty rough; you get what you pay for :P. You can pan the view, but you can't zoom in or out.
 Adding zoom functionality can most likely be done somehow with the use of the GUIUtility.ScaleAroundPivot() method.
+* Additionally, the lines connecting nodes don't get drawn if they go off the right side of the graph area, and they get drawn over the other panes if they go off the left side.
-* Similarly, features like multi-node selection/movement, comments, and pressing Ctrl+S to save would be nice.
+* Features like multi-node selection/movement, comments, and pressing Ctrl+S to save would be nice.

 * Terrain Generator should show a preview of the generated image.